So you’ve created an awesome mobile app.

 This will help you place a valuation on your app and therefore attract the attention and resources of buyers, investors, and shareholders.

-Tracking KPIs should be baked into your development and marketing plans, including which success metrics and performance metrics are the ones that will be considered the most valuable or important.
+Tracking mobile app KPIs should be baked into your development and marketing plans, including which success metrics and performance metrics are the ones that will be considered the most valuable or important.

 But of course, there are nearly as many mobile app metrics as there are apps, so understanding what it all means is perhaps the first step in the process.